How it works

 The price for luggage storage in Strasbourg is just €5/bag for the entire day.

-There are multiple locations all around Strasbourg which can be booked through the Bounce platform including near Wildseemoor, Fort Uhrich, Cathedral of Our Lady of Strasbourg and many other areas.
+There are multiple locations all around Strasbourg which can be booked through the Bounce platform including near Wildseemoor, Fort Uhrich, Rohan Palace and many other areas.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Strasbourg.

-The most popular restaurants to visit are Kammerzell House, Tanners' House, and Au Vieux Strasbourg.
-Additionally, the highest ranked hotels within Strasbourg are Kammerzell House, Château de Pourtalès, and Hôtel du Corbeau.
+The most popular restaurants to visit are Au Vieux Strasbourg, Porcus, and Buerehiesel.
+Additionally, the highest ranked hotels within Strasbourg are Kammerzell House, Château de Pourtalès, and Cerf d'Or.

-You can find local tourist information at Office de tourisme, Die Rench, and Information Board.
+You can find local tourist information at Office de tourisme, Office du Tourisme, and Agence commerciale CTS.